Ian MORLEYAssistant Professor, Department of History, The Chinese University of Hong Kong

 Ian Morley is an Assistant Professor of Urban History in the Department of History, and Assistant Professor (by Courtesy) on CUHK’s Urban Studies Programme.

 He has published widely on the design of built environments during the late-1800s and early-1900s.
 Prof. Morley has also participated in television documentaries for The Discovery Channel and Voom!, as well as been interviewed by The Wall Street Journal Asia, The Los Angeles Times, Southeast Asia Globe, La Stampa and the US’ National Public Radio (about British colonial architecture in Yangon, Myanmar).
-In addition he has been interviewed by Al Jazeera about urbanisation in Manila, the Philippines.
+In addition he has been interviewed by Hong Kong News and Al Jazeera about Philippine urban history.

 From 2009 to 2014 he was the Book Review Editor for Urban Morphology: Journal of the International Seminar on Urban Form.
 He currently is an editorial board member of the journal Planning Perspectives as well as a council member of the International Planning History Society.
 He has been a Visiting Fellow at the University of Sydney and University College Dublin, and in 2012 was a Visiting Scholar on the urbanism programme held by the Universidade Estudual de Maringá and Universidade Federal de Minas Gerais in Brazil.
 In mid-2015 he was a Global Humanities Junior Research and Teaching Fellow at the Free University in Berlin, Germany.
 He was also in mid-2015 an awardee of the CUHK Faculty of Arts Humanities Fellowship Scheme.

 Cities and Nationhood: American Imperialism, Civic Design, and the Philippines, 1898-1916 (funded by the Research Grants Council’s General Research Fund, HK$263,657).